topdop80234/github-workflow-example/README.md

 ![](https://www.applanga.com/assets/images/docu/webhook_branch_trigger_headers.png)

 * **Body** Click the **Body** tab and select **JSON**.
-A raw JSON text will be pasted in the textbox that contains the field `ref` which should be set to the name of the branch in which the workflow is intended to be triggered.
-For example if the workfow should be triggered in a branch named `staging` then the text to be pasted would be as follows
+A raw JSON text should be pasted in the textbox that contains the field `ref` which should be set to the name of the branch in which the workflow is intended to be triggered.
+For example if the workfow should be triggered in a branch named `main` then the text to be pasted would be as follows

 ```
 {
-  "ref": "staging"
+  "ref": "main"
 }
 ```